ChanceAgora/Scientific-Calculator/README.md

 # Scientific Calculator

-This is the code for a fully funcitoning scientific calculator.
+This is the code for a fully functioning scientific calculator.

 There is a complete parsing engine to filter through operators and operands and comply with the order of operations.